brashrebel/display-post-meta/readme.txt

 == Changelog ==

+= 1.1.4 =

+* Ability added to close DPM window by clicking on 'DPM' from the admin bar

 = 1.1.3 =

 * Fix for a few undefined index errors shwoing when in debug mode.

 = 1.1.2 =